ArtsWest delivers a searing and rough-edged ‘Sunset Baby’

 An earlier play, set in New York, “Sunset Baby” has the same nubby texture of coarseness and heartfelt lyricism as the Detroit tales.
 The one-act, three-way portrait of Nina, her boyfriend Damon (Tyler Trerise) and Kenyatta could have been filled out more amply, and some background details are sketchy.

-But the characters are multi-dimensional, and have the sweet/sour sting of reality.
+But the characters are multidimensional, and have the sweet/sour sting of reality.
 You want to know more about them, and what becomes of them.
 That’s a good thing.

 Nina, for instance, radiates the toughness and ferocity of a hardened outlaw.
-Played with layered authority and poignancy by Keita, we meet her in her shabby New York City apartment in full street hustling regalia: she’s encased in a rhinestone-studded black leather skirt and bustier, thigh-high stiletto boots, and a plastic-fantastic white-blond wig.
+Played with layered authority and poignancy by Keita, we meet her in her shabby New York City apartment in full street hustling regalia: she’s encased in a rhinestone-studded black leather skirt and bustier, thigh-high stiletto boots and a plastic-fantastic white-blond wig.
 Yet under all that stiff dominatrix armor is someone grieving the loss of her crack-addict mother, and plotting her way toward a better, softer future.

 Valerie Curtis-Newton’s direction accentuates Nina’s duality by lingering over her dressing for battle — and later stripping off that uniform to reveal the anxious, vulnerable young woman within.
 Keita covers these and other aspects of the character seamlessly.

 Trerise’s Damon, Nina’s lover and partner in crime, also is more varied than our first impression of him as simply a ruthless petty thug would suggest.
-Just as Kenyatta struggles over his limitations as a long-absent father, Damon tries (and often fails) to do right by a 7-year old son being raised by his ex-girlfriend.
+Just as Kenyatta struggles over his limitations as a long-absent father, Damon tries (and often fails) to do right by a 7-year-old son being raised by his ex-girlfriend.
 And his dependency on Nina is (almost) as strong as his exploitation of her.

 In his fraught reunion with Nina, we discover Kenyatta was a radical black nationalist, jailed for a politically motivated robbery.
 He apparently left his daughter and wife for the cause, and to protect them as the FBI began closing in.
 But his political past, and why he abandoned his family entirely, remain hazy.